 Did I mention this is a book aimed at children?

-But wealth in Seas of Blood is not measured in lucre alone.
-Remember those peaceful monks you despoiled a few pages back?
-You didn’t actually think you’d just leave them to rebuild their lives, did you?
-Survivors are thrown into the ship’s hold, to be sold at auction the next time you reach port.
-But even then it’s not so simple.
+Even then it’s not so simple.
 You soon learn the slave markets in various cities pay different amounts, making prices dependent on the available supply.
-One city, for example, has been victorious in a war with its neighbor, flooding the market with prisoners and depressing prices.
+One city, for example, has been victorious in a war with its neighbor, flooding the marketplace with prisoners and depressing prices.
 Thus you have to carefully choose where to sell so that you receive the highest bids for your human chattel.
 Hooray market economics!

 Having retained my 1985 edition, I recently played it again with my sons, chortling to myself the whole time.
 We ended just shy of the amount needed to beat Abdul the Butcher and win the title.
 A shame.
 All those people murdered and sold into bondage for mere sport.